stimm-ai/stimm/docs/usage/managing-agents.md

 The system prompt is a crucial part of the agent’s behavior.
 It is sent to the LLM before each conversation to set the tone, constraints, and instructions.

-Example prompt for a customer‑support agent:
+Example prompt for a customer-support agent:

 ```
-You are a friendly customer‑support representative for Stimm.
+You are a friendly customer-support representative for Stimm.
 Answer questions clearly and concisely, and always be polite.
 If you don’t know the answer, say so and offer to escalate the issue.
 Do not make up information.